Data Note: Review of CBO Medicaid Estimates of the American Health Care Act

 - Some states that have already expanded their Medicaid programs would not continue that coverage (some states might also begin to reduce coverage prior to 2020); and

 - Reductions in spending for those covered at the enhanced match (those with coverage as of December 31, 2019 without a break in coverage) as they cycle off the program (fewer than one-third of those enrolled as of December 31, 2019 would have maintained continuous eligibility two years later and the higher federal matching rate would apply for fewer than 5 percent of newly eligible enrollees by the end of 2024).
 New enrollees are covered at the traditional match rate.

-Impact of Per Capita-Based Cap on Medicaid Payments for Medical Assistance.
+Impose a Per Capita-Based Cap or Block Grant for Medicaid.
 Under current law, the federal government matches state Medicaid spending with no pre-set limit.
-Under the AHCA, beginning in 2020, the federal government would establish a cap on federal funding to states based on state amounts for five enrollment groups (the elderly, individuals with disabilities, children, newly eligible adults, and all other adults), increased by the consumer price index for medical care services (CPI-M) multiplied by the number of enrollees in each category in that year.
-CBO estimates the following from this provision:
+Under the AHCA, beginning in 2020, Medicaid would transition to per capita cap to limit federal financing.
+The per capita cap would be set for five enrollment groups (the elderly, individuals with disabilities, children, newly eligible adults, and all other adults), increased by the consumer price index for medical care services (CPI-M) for children and adults and CPI-M plus one percentage point for the elderly and people with disabilities multiplied by the number of enrollees in each category in that year.
+CBO assumes:

 - Medicaid per enrollee growth constrained to CPI-M (3.7% over the 2017-2026 period) would be lower than the average annual rate of 4.4 percent projected under current law.

 - With less federal funding for Medicaid, states would need to increase state funding to maintain the program at current-law levels or make cuts to Medicaid by reducing payments to providers and health plans, eliminating optional services, restricting eligibility for enrollment, or (to the extent feasible) arriving at more efficient methods for delivering services (or employ a combination of strategies).